-This document specifies the signaling of application properties and synchronization of application actions with underlying audio/video content.
+This document specifies the delivery of events/actions for ATSC 3.0 applications and synchronization of these application events/actions with underlying audio/video content.
+See also A/331 [1] for details about application signaling and A/344 [11] for details about the application runtime environment.

 Background

-This document specifies mechanisms for signaling the properties of applications, including their lifecycle states, and also mechanisms for delivering activation notifications synchronized with a time base, so that the actions of applications can be synchronized accordingly.
+This document specifies mechanisms for delivering activation notifications synchronized with a time base, so that the actions of applications can be synchronized accordingly.

 References